skydiablo/reactphp-unifi-api-client/tests/README.md

-# Tests für ReactPHP Unifi API Client
+# Tests for ReactPHP Unifi API Client

-Diese Test-Suite enthält Unit-Tests und Integrationstests für den ReactPHP Unifi API Client.
+This test suite contains unit tests and integration tests for the ReactPHP Unifi API Client.

-## Voraussetzungen
+## Requirements

-- PHP 8.1 oder höher
+- PHP 8.1 or higher
 - Composer
+- PHPUnit 10.5 or higher
+- Mockery 1.6 or higher
+- Xdebug (for code coverage reports)

 ## Installation